-If we'd listened, Rory McIlroy more or less told us that he'd win the Wells Fargo Championship back in 2019.
+If we'd listened, Rory McIlroy more or less told us that he'd win the 2021 Wells Fargo Championship two years earlier.

-"I love this place," he said.
+"I love this place," he said of host course Quail Hollow in 2019.
 "I even feel like I don't even have to play that good and I can still get it round."

-Two years on, averaging 76.00 from his previous five rounds of strokeplay golf, it was almost as if he was providing the ultimate test for that hypothesis.
+Two years on, averaging 76.00 from his previous five rounds of strokeplay golf, it was almost as if he was providing the ultimate test of that hypothesis.

 If he was, he proved it in stunning style.

-And, truth be told, this was classic McIlroy - it had everything.
+And, truth be told, this was classic McIlroy.

-It was preceded by a protracted spell of poor form, it was a bounce-back prompted by a putting tip, throughout the week he made the difficult look easy and the easy look difficult, it came amid chatter about his caddie and doubts about his future, and ultimately the success arrived on Mother's Day (he famously won his first Major on Father's Day).
+It had everything: it was preceded by a protracted spell of poor form, it was a bounce-back prompted by a putting tip, he spent the week making the difficult look easy and the easy look difficult, it came amid chatter about his caddie and doubts about his future, and ultimately the success arrived on Mother's Day (he famously won his first Major on Father's Day).

 As Nick Faldo put it in commentary: "The crowds are back and Rory's back."